robert17/iotf-rtd/docs/libraries/python_cli_for_api.rst

 View events from a device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Method getHistoricalEvents() can be used to view events from a specific device.
+The *getHistoricalEvents()* method is used to view events from a specific device.
+DeviceTypeId and deviceId parameters are required in order to use this method.

 .. code:: python

-     print("\nBoth device type and device passed")
-     print("Historical Events = ", apiCli.getHistoricalEvents(deviceType = 'iotsample-arduino', deviceId = '00aabbccde03', options = duration))
+    apiCli.getHistoricalEvents(deviceType, deviceId, options = duration)

 The response will contain more parameters and application needs to retrieve the JSON element *events* from the response to get the array of events returned.